Guillermo Martín Taboada: Works in Mexico (2010–2011)

 In 2010 he participated in The Academy: Eighth Generation.
 The Academy is a reality show musical Mexican launched by Aztec TV.
 The season called "The Academy Bicentenario" was in honor of the 200 years of Mexico and other countries of Latin America.
 Magda Rodríguez and Lolita Cortés were in charge of the production of this season as the directors of The Academy.
 The casting initiated on 31 July 2010 in the United States by Aztec America and developed until principles of September in all Mexico and other countries of Latin America.

-Guillermo Martín went in representing to Spain and happened the 3 castings or filters made: Spain, United States and finally, Mexico.
-When it went in to The Academy 2010 was favoured by Aztec America (by the casting that did in the Angels, United States) and his godfather was the Mexican actor Luis Felipe Tovar.
-Inside the competition had good criticisms of his teachers and the director Lolita Cortés.
-Never it was in the zone of comfort.
-Inside the running of the bulls turned into the leader of the uprisings inside the house of The Academy, putting fashionable words like this is totally inexplicable, ostias uncle, minimum effort or maximum performance.
-Odd words for many that did not understand that they meant these Spanish terms used by Guillermo (adopting to the instant the nickname of The Inexplicable Guillermo Martín).
+Guillermo Martín represented Spain during the selection process for La Academia 2010, participating in casting stages held in Spain, the United States, and Mexico.
+He was selected to compete in the Mexican reality television program La Academia in 2010.
+During the competition, he received positive evaluations from members of the faculty, including director Lolita Cortés.

+Throughout the program, Martín was noted for his outspoken personality and for using Spanish expressions that drew attention from other contestants.
+Some of these phrases became associated with him during the show, leading to the informal nickname “El Inexplicable,” as referenced by program commentators.

 In the Concert 7 goes out of the contest causing controversy between the fans and viewers of the program as Guillermo, in spite of his controversy and controversial personality, was favourite for the final.
 For the Concert 8 goes out expelled, to weigh that it received votes in favour to avoid his expulsion and, in signal of support, abandoned the set of the concert his mates.